BKJang/I-Studied/README.md

 # I-Studied
-- Directroies are defiend as name of Language
+- Directories are defiend as name of Language

 ## JAVA
 #### - Java version 1.8.0